-Under our collaboration with Angel Pharmaceuticals, Angel will be responsible for the clinical development and commercialization, including all related expenses, of the licensed pipeline programs in greater China, and for the preclinical BTK program globally.
-Angel is enrolling patients in China for our Phase 1/1b clinical trial with CPI-818 and is planning to initiate clinical trials with ciforadenant and mupadolimab in the next 12 to 18 months and such trials will be subject to many of the same risks as our ongoing clinical programs.
+Under our collaboration with Angel Pharmaceuticals, Angel is responsible for the clinical development and commercialization, including all related expenses, of the licensed pipeline programs in greater China, and for the preclinical BTK program globally.
+Angel is enrolling patients in China for our Phase 1/1b clinical trial with soquelitinib and is enrolling patients in a Phase 1/1b clinical trial with mupadolimab alone and together with pembrolizumab in patients with refractory non-small cell lung cancer and head and neck squamous cell cancers.
+Such trials will be subject to many of the same risks as our ongoing clinical programs.

-For the foregoing reasons, we cannot be certain that our ongoing or planned clinical trials or any other future clinical trials will be successful.
+We cannot be certain that our ongoing or planned clinical trials or any other future clinical trials will be successful.
 Any safety concerns observed in any one of our clinical trials in our targeted indications could limit the prospects for regulatory approval of our product candidates in those and other indications, which could have a material adverse effect on our business, financial condition and results of operations.

 In addition, the FDA's and other regulatory authorities' policies with respect to clinical trials may change and additional government regulations may be enacted.
 For instance, the regulatory landscape related to clinical trials in the European Union ("EU") recently evolved.
 The EU Clinical Trials Regulation ("CTR") which was adopted in April 2014 and repeals the EU Clinical Trials Directive, became applicable on January 31, 2022.
-While the Clinical Trials Directive required a separate clinical trial application ("CTA") to be submitted in each member state, to both the competent national health authority and an independent ethics committee, the CTR introduces a centralized process and only requires the submission of a single application to all member states concerned.
+While the Clinical Trials Directive required a separate clinical trial application ("CTA") to be submitted in each member state in which the clinical trial takes place, to both the competent national health authority and an independent ethics committee, the CTR introduces a centralized process and only requires the submission of a single application for multi-center trials.
 The CTR allows sponsors to make a single submission to both the competent authority and an ethics committee in each member state, leading to a single decision per member state.
 The assessment procedure of the CTA has been harmonized as well, including a joint assessment by all member states concerned, and a separate assessment by each member state with respect to specific requirements related to its own territory, including ethics rules.
 Each member state's decision is communicated to the sponsor via the centralized EU portal.
 Once the CTA is approved, clinical study development may proceed.
 The CTR foresees a three-year transition period.
-The extent to which ongoing and new clinical trials will be governed by the CTR varies.
-For clinical trials whose CTA was made under the Clinical Trials Directive before January 31, 2022, the Clinical Trials Directive will continue to apply on a transitional basis for three years.
-Additionally, sponsors may still choose to submit a CTA under either the Clinical Trials Directive or the CTR until January 31, 2023 and, if authorized, those will be governed by the Clinical Trials Directive until January 31, 2025.
-By that date, all ongoing trials will become subject to the provisions of the CTR.
-Compliance with the CTR requirements by us and our third-party service providers, such as clinical research organizations ("CROs"), may impact our developments plans.
+The extent to which ongoing and new clinical trials will be governed by the CTR varies, Clinical trials for which an application was submitted (i) prior to January 31, 2022 under the Clinical Trials Directive, or (ii) between January 31, 2022 and January 31, 2023 and for which the sponsor has opted for the application of the Clinical Trials Directive remain governed by said Directive until January 31, 2025.
+After this date, all clinical trials (including those which are ongoing) will become subject to the provisions of the CTR.
+Compliance with the CTR requirements by us, our collaborators and third-party service providers, such as contract research organizations ("CROs"), may impact our developments plans.